Caregiver Action Network Recognizes and Welcomes New Board Members

 CAN is proud to announce that in 2023, we have been fortunate to add five new members to our Board of Directors.
 We want to share the skills and expertise they bring to CAN and some of the critical work they are doing to help family caregivers.

 Serena Lowe is the founder and principal of AnereS Strategies, LLC.
 Before her current position, she served as senior director of LTSS & Community Life at CareSource, senior policy advisor at ACL, and chief HCBS liaison to CMS.
 While at CareSource, she worked on their investment in Caregiving.com as part of a strategy to support family caregivers.
-To the CAN Board, Serena brings connections for potential family caregiver initiatives and expertise in establishing partnerships with other organizations, government agencies, and key stakeholders.
+Serena brings valuable connections for family caregiver initiatives to the CAN Board.
+She also specializes in forging partnerships with organizations, government agencies, and key stakeholders.

 Vicki Hoak is the former CEO of the Home Care Association of America, for the Pennsylvania Home Care Association before that, and is a co-founder of the Pennsylvania Senior Support Coalition.
 As a strong aging advocate, she has contributed to many current legislative bills affecting family caregivers.
 Personally, Vicki was a caregiver for her mother for four years.
 She understands the challenges of caregiving, knows what supports are needed, and is a strong advocate for enabling people to live independently for as long as possible.